n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_Folder.png)

-Go to settings on top bar an choose Import in the selection
+Go to settings on top bar and choose Import in the selection

 ![](/_images/doc2/AllImportOptions_Email_1.png)